Vyral/jason-bramblett-recruiting/strategy-call.md

 <p><strong>I know how challenging it is to sell real estate.</strong></p>

-<p>You have discount brokerages, competing agents, and hundreds of ways to get clients (all are not equal, I’ll tell you).</p>
+<p>You have discount brokerages, competing agents, and hundreds of ways to get clients (I can assure you, all are not equal).</p>

 <p>It can get overwhelming to stick to a consistent business plan that makes you money.</p>